rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 innovation, bring in external knowledge, and motivate outsiders to contribute to the firm's projects.
-Interestingly, some but not all of these OSS communities are leveraged to sell innovations as products or services [@west2008].
-For example, [@vonhippel2007] found that some OSS projects are examples of innovation networks consisting only of users, defined as individuals or organizations that use but do not sell their innovations.
-Within these horizontal networks, users drive innovation development, production, distribution, and consumption. [@vonhippel2007] identified three conditions necessary for the development of these horizontal user innovation networks: (1) Some users are willing to innovate, (2) some users freely reveal their innovations, and (3) users can manufacture their innovations at a low cost.
+Interestingly, some but not all of these OSS communities are leveraged to sell innovations as products or services {% cite west2008 %}.
+For example, {% cite vonhippel2007 %} found that some OSS projects are examples of innovation networks consisting only of users, defined as individuals or organizations that use but do not sell their innovations.
+Within these horizontal networks, users drive innovation development, production, distribution, and consumption. {% cite vonhippel2007 %}
+identified three conditions necessary for the development of these horizontal user innovation networks: (1) Some users are willing to innovate, (2) some users freely reveal their innovations, and (3) users can manufacture their innovations at a low cost.

-These conditions align with the qualitative investigation by [@butler2021], who looked at the different modes of corporate contribution and collaboration.
+These conditions align with the qualitative investigation by
+{% cite butler2021 %}, who looked at the different modes of corporate contribution and collaboration.
 The authors conducted multiple interview studies with companies and their employees who contributed to OSS projects to understand the underlying motivations.
 Most interviewees